haiwera-silk-cd/magento-devdocs/_includes/install/sampledata/sample-data-composer.md

     <p>Do not install sample data if your Magento application is set for <a href="{{ page.baseurl }}/config-guide/bootstrap/magento-modes.html#production-mode">production mode</a>.
 Switch to <a href="{{ page.baseurl }}/config-guide/bootstrap/magento-modes.html#developer-mode">developer mode</a> first.
 Installing sample data in production mode <a href="{{ page.baseurl }}/install-gde/trouble/tshoot_sample-data.html#trouble-samp-prod">fails</a>.</p>
 </div>

-To install sample data using the command line, enter the following command as the Magento file system owner:
+To install sample data using the command line, enter the following command as the Magento文件系统所有者:

     php <your Magento install dir>/bin/magento sampledata:deploy